Capsule Cryptography Glossary

 The key that actually encrypts article content.
 Each article (or content item) gets its own unique content key, generated randomly at encryption time.
 In envelope encryption terminology this is the Data Encryption Key (DEK).

-The content key is wrapped with one or more period keys and stored alongside the encrypted content.
-Clients unwrap the content key using a period key they received from the issuer.
+The content key is wrapped with one or more wrap keys and stored alongside the encrypted content.
+Clients unwrap the content key using a wrap key they received from the issuer.

 // Content key usage